OpenMDAO/OpenMDAO-Framework/docs/dev-guide/issues.rst

        Viewing an existing issue.

-When you are done with an issue, you will want to indicate that by putting "closes GH-???" or "closes #???", replacing "???" with your issue number, into your commit message.
+When you are done with an issue, indicate this by putting ``closes GH-???`` or ``closes #???`` into your commit message, replacing ``???`` with your issue number.
 Then issue a pull request to the OpenMDAO team.
 When your pull request gets merged into the main repository, then the issue will be marked as closed automatically.
-If you just want your change to be associated with an issue without closing it, just leave off the "closes" part.
+If you just want your change to be associated with an issue without closing it, just omit the "closes" part.